Generative Flows with Invertible Attentions: Introduction

 \section{Introduction}

-Recent developments in deep generative models have successfully demonstrated their ability to model complex real-world datasets for various applications, such as image synthesis \cite{goodfellow2014generative,kingma2013auto,dinh2015nice}, image super-resolution \cite{ledig2017photo,wang2018esrgan,lugmayr2020srflow}, facial manipulation \cite{huang2017beyond,choi2018stargan,pumarola2018ganimation}, autonomous driving \cite{wang2020improving,zhang2020weakly}, and others.
-The widely studied modern generative models include generative adversarial nets (GANs) \cite{goodfellow2014generative,brock2018large,karras2019style}, variational autoencoders (VAEs) \cite{kingma2013auto,makhzani2015adversarial,tolstikhin2018wasserstein}, autoregressive models \cite{van2016conditional, van2016pixel} and flow-based models \cite{dinh2017density,dinh2015nice,kingma2018glow}.
+Deep generative models have shown their capability to model complex real-world datasets for various applications, such as image synthesis \cite{goodfellow2014generative,kingma2013auto,dinh2015nice,tian2020off,shahbazi2021efficient}, image super-resolution \cite{ledig2017photo,wang2018esrgan}, facial manipulation \cite{huang2017beyond,choi2018stargan,pumarola2018ganimation,d2021ganmut}, autonomous driving \cite{wang2020improving,zhang2020weakly}, and others.
+The widely studied modern generative models include generative adversarial nets (GANs) \cite{goodfellow2014generative,brock2018large,wu2018wasserstein,karras2019style}, variational autoencoders (VAEs) \cite{kingma2013auto,makhzani2015adversarial,tolstikhin2018wasserstein,wu2019sliced}, autoregressive models \cite{van2016conditional, van2016pixel} and flow-based models \cite{dinh2017density,dinh2015nice,kingma2018glow}.
 The GAN models implicitly learn the data distribution to produce samples by transforming a noise distribution into the desired space, where the generated data can approximate the real data distribution.
 On the other hand, VAEs optimize a lower bound on the data's log-likelihood, leading to a suitable approximation of the actual data distribution.
-Although these two models have achieved great success, neither of them targets direct data distribution learning.
+Although these two models have achieved great success, neither provides exact data likelihood.